Pczo31/King-County-/README.md

 ## Conclusion

-Our ultimate conclusion is that this dataset has a mountain of relevant information to make predictions about home prices and relevant features, but a greater range of years of sales and perhaps more data points could provide greater clarity to our analysis.
+Our ultimate conclusion is that this dataset has a mountain of relevant information to make predictions about home prices and their features, but a greater range of years of sales and perhaps more data points could provide greater clarity to our analysis.
 Thanks for reviewing our models!